DoDAO-io/dodao-academy-guides/generated/markdown/optimistic-rollups-dodao-academy.md

 - [ ]  By paying more to validators
 - [x]  By grouping multiple transactions together.
 - [x]  By executing transactions outside the main ethereum chain, while submitting data to the base chain
-- [ ]  By increasing the number of active validators
+- [ ]  By updating the way how Layer 1 works